Types of Concrete Blocks used in Construction Industry

 Expanded Clay Aggregate Solid Construction Blocks

-This type of blocks are made from expanded clay aggregates which are light in weight having a dry density up to 750 kg/m3 according to a density calculator.
-Expanded Clay Aggregate, ECASOLID CONSTRUCTION BLOCKS are masonry units manufactured using Expanded Clay Aggregate, ECA, Class F fly ash and Cement.
-They are used for non-load bearing wall masonry units.
-This means the blocks made from this aggregate will be not only light in weight but will reduce structural load by 40-50%.
-Expanded clay aggregate blocks also offer excellent thermal insulation properties along with excellent sound or acoustic insulation.
+These types of blocks are made from expanded clay aggregates, which are light in weight, having a dry density up to 750 kg/m3 according to a density calculator.
+Expanded Clay Aggregate, ECASOLID CONSTRUCTION BLOCKS are masonry units manufactured using Expanded Clay Aggregate, ECA, Class F fly ash, and Cement.
+They are used for non-load-bearing wall masonry units.
+This means the blocks made from this aggregate will not only be light in weight but will also reduce structural load by 40-50%.
+Expanded clay aggregate blocks also offer excellent thermal insulation properties, along with excellent sound or acoustic insulation.

-ECA Solid Construction blocks though are a premium segment of solid green construction blocks, are also economical compared to other construction blocks due to several reasons.
-These ECA concrete blocks are easy to modify as they can be carved, drilled, nailed and shaped easily.
-Design flexibility along with the concealed or conventional wirings and pipes can also be installed easily.
+ECA Solid Construction blocks, though, are a premium segment of solid green construction blocks, and are also economical compared to other construction blocks due to several reasons.
+These ECA concrete blocks are easy to modify as they can be carved, drilled, nailed, and shaped easily.
+Design flexibility, along with the concealed or conventional wiring and pipes, can also be installed easily.
 They are easily coated with plaster or paint to decorate the walls as required.
-Hence, it saves overall construction cost where in the mortar expense is reduced to 70 % in place of conventional blocks available in the market.
-The exciting thing is that coping vertically or horizontally is NOT required till 10 feets of masonry finally enabling saving of reinforcement costs.
+Hence, it saves overall construction cost, where the mortar expense is reduced to 70 % in place of conventional blocks available in the market.
+The exciting thing is that coping vertically or horizontally is NOT required till 10 feet of masonry, finally enabling the saving of reinforcement costs.
 It finally yields to an easy installation with regular cement mortar.

 Lintel Blocks

-As the name suggests, these blocks are specially made to use in preparation of lintel beams.
-These blocks are produced in such a way that serves as a Masonry unit along with formwork itself.
+As the name suggests, these blocks are specially made to be used in the preparation of lintel beams.
+These blocks are produced in such a way that they serve as a Masonry unit along with the formwork itself.

-Lintel blocks have deep grooves to put reinforcing bars into it along with concrete.
+Lintel blocks have deep grooves to put reinforcing bars into them along with concrete.
 These will serve as a permanent formwork system for the lintel beam member.
-Most builders find lintel blocks useful and efficient as it serves two different purposes into one!
+Most builders find lintel blocks useful and efficient as they serve two different purposes in one!

 Paving Blocks

 Paving blocks are commonly used as a decorative method of creating pavement.
-Paving blocks are just a rectangular or square box which is made up of reinforced concrete.
+Paving blocks are just rectangular or square boxes that are made up of reinforced concrete.

 Such blocks are used in parks, walkways, and parking areas.